nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Deleting a task while all tasks are being shown

-   1. Prerequisites: List all tasks using the `list` command.
+   1. Prerequisites: List all tasks using the `list-task` command.
 Multiple tasks in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete-task 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First task is deleted from the list.
+Title of the deleted task shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete-task 0`<br>
       Expected: No task is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the status message. index is not a non-zero unsigned integer.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.